Student Behavior Policy

 1) Each student needs an email address that he or she can access regularly.

 3) By affirming consent to this Student Behavior Policy, you are giving permission for your St. Thomas Aquinas Academy high school advisor to contact your student directly by email should there be a special, private concern.
 When email contact is initiated by the course advisor, the student's parents are included on the cc line.
-Direct communication by email is very rare since it is less reliable than the Live Classes messaging system on the STAA Student Zone.
+Direct communication by email is very rare since it is not as reliable as the Live Classes messaging system on the STAA Student Zone (the "mailbox mentioned above").

 5) Your student's email address will not be shared with anyone beyond your high school/course advisor.
 St. Thomas Aquinas Academy never shares (and definitely never sells) contact information with any other institution or entity without express written permission from the child's parent.

 6) Student email addresses will be subscribed to school-wide email notifications, such as the STAA e-newsletter.
-There will be an "unsubscribe" link provided at the bottom of the e-newsletters so students can control whether or not they receive future e-newsletters.
+An "unsubscribe" link will be provided at the bottom of the e-newsletters so students can control whether or not they receive future e-newsletters.
 At this time, STAA uses online services such as Constant Contact, Acuity Scheduling, Shopify, and Mad Mimi to send out e-newsletters and reminders about meetings and appointments.

 Respecting Class Time

-Start time: Each meeting will start promptly, opening with a short prayer.
-Students will want to be logged into the meeting through the meeting software or by telephone on time to test their sound, microphone, and connection.
+Start time: Each meeting will start promptly, opening with a prayer from the front of the STAA Study Guide.
+Students must be logged into meetings through the meeting software or by telephone on time to test their sound, microphone, and connection.
 Plan on logging in at least five minutes early.

 Broadcasting sound: Students are responsible for managing the sound in their environment so it does not interrupt the class meeting or hurt the ears of those attending.
 When called upon to share their thoughts, students will need to unmute their microphones, share their ideas, comments, and questions, and then mute their microphones to help keep the noise level of the meeting to a minimum, making it possible for the next speaker to be heard well.

 Interruptions: Since the attendees are not all in the same physical location and are not able to see visual clues from the other attendees, it is likely that there will be accidental interruptions when others are speaking.
 Such mistakes are understandable, but we want to make an effort to keep them to a minimum.
-Be respectful of the person that is speaking.
-Wait to be called upon to share your response.
+Be respectful of the person who is speaking.
+Wait to be called upon to share your response unless it is an open, volunteer, and chime-in portion of the meeting.
 Avoid blurting out responses and speaking over other people.

 Staying on topic: There are bound to be some off-topic discussions during the course of the class conversations.
 It is the obligation of the students and the advisor to make sure that if the conversation is derailed, it is quickly redirected to the topics that pertain to the course.
 Staying on topic also means that it is important to share with the class only the parts of a personal story that directly apply to the point or topic being discussed.
 Just as a written paragraph is supposed to stay connected to the topic sentence and all the extraneous, disconnected details edited out, we want to practice verbally sharing ideas, stories, and questions concisely and precisely.